-The number of shares outstanding.
+The number of shares outstanding

-The additional paid-in capital is derived from the difference in the issue price and par value, which will give you the premium per share resulting from the stock issue.
+APIC is derived from the difference in the issue price and par value, which will give you the premium per share resulting from the stock issue.
 The premium per share is then multiplied by the number of shares outstanding to give the company’s APIC value.
 The above relationship can be expressed by the following formula:

 Additional Paid-In Capital = (Issue Price – Par Value) * Number of Shares Outstanding

 By applying the formula above to all public offerings, you will be able to determine the APIC of an organization.